-For over 90 years, rural America has turned to Farm Credit for dependable credit at competitive costs.
+For almost a century, rural America has turned to Farm Credit for dependable credit at competitive costs.
 For more information about the financial status of our association, see our annual and quarterly reports.
 All are available for download.

-Farm Credit Mid-America, ACA and its subsidiaries, Farm Credit Mid-America, FLCA and Farm Credit Mid-America PCA are lending institutions of the Farm Credit System.
-FCMA is a member-owned cooperative providing credit and credit-related services to, or for the benefit of, eligible members for qualified agricultural purposes in all counties in the state of Indiana; all counties in Ohio, with the exception of Marion, Crawford, Wyandot, Hancock, Seneca, Wood, Ottawa, Lucas and Sandusky; all counties in Kentucky, with the exception of Graves, Hickman, Carlisle, Fulton, Ballard, McCracken, Calloway, and Marshall; and all the counties in Tennessee.
+Farm Credit Mid-America is a lending institution of the Farm Credit System.
+We are a member-owned cooperative providing credit and credit-related services to, or for the benefit of, eligible members for qualified agricultural purposes in all counties in the state of Indiana; all counties in Ohio, with the exception of Marion, Crawford, Wyandot, Hancock, Seneca, Wood, Ottawa, Lucas and Sandusky; all counties in Kentucky, with the exception of Graves, Hickman, Carlisle, Fulton, Ballard, McCracken, Calloway, and Marshall; and all the counties in Tennessee.

-FCMA offers various risk management service credit disability, crop hail, and multi-peril crop insurance for borrowers and those eligible to borrow.
+Farm Credit Mid-America offers various risk management services including crop insurance.
 The Farm Credit System is a nationwide system of cooperatively owned banks and associations established by Congress to meet the credit needs of American agriculture.

 Associations are authorized to provide, either directly, or in participation with other lenders, credit and related services to eligible borrowers.
 Eligible borrowers may include farmers, ranchers, producers or harvesters of aquatic products, rural residents and farm-related service businesses.
 In addition, associations can participate with other lenders in loans to similar entities.
 Similar entities are parties that are not eligible for a loan from a Farm Credit System lending institution, but have operations that are functionally similar to the activities of eligible borrowers.
 Associations are also authorized to purchase and hold certain types of investments.